MDegg/bike-meet/README.md

 # Testing

 To test the webpage and it's features I scrolled through the page using its features without any issues.
-I used the dev tools appwithin Google Chrome to test the media queries without any issues and also used my own tablet and mobile phone to ensure that the pages display as designed.
+ I used the dev tools app within Google Chrome to test the media queries where issues started to show.
+Mainly divs and sections overlapping.
+I used the dev tool to change the css code until the page displaeyd properly.
+I then changed the css code to suit within the media query sections.
+Also iframes and logos became distorted and overlapping.
+Again used dev tool to rectify and copied code in CSS.
+I then copied the link and opened on my own tablet and mobile phone to ensure that the pages display as designed.
 In addition to the physical testing all HTML and CSS code have been pushed through the validator without any errors.
 Two warnings showing as below.